Divyanshu-RS/mySEO/README.md

 - Axios: For handling HTTP requests and communication efficiently.
 - Lighthouse: Used internally to measure site performance, accessibility, SEO, and best practices.
-- React-Query (Optional): Manages data fetching and caching, improving the overall performance of data handling.
+- React-Query: Manages data fetching and caching, improving the overall performance of data handling.

 ## How It Works